 A reverse osmosis system does use more water than you consume, as it needs the extra water to clean itself washing away the impurities.
 However, this extra water that it uses is not that high that you’ll notice on your utility bill.
-Most of the modern reverse osmosis systems that are on the market today are designed to be very efficient with their water usage.
-On many models you will also find a water conservation valve that works by shutting off the system when the storage tank is full with water.
+Most of the modern reverse osmosis systems that are on the market today, the manufacturers design to be very efficient with their water usage.
+On many models, you will also find a water conservation valve that works by shutting off the system when the storage tank is full with water.

 What is the importance of water pressure?

 It is important that the system has enough water pressure to be able to press the water through the membrane, in order to flush the contaminants away.
 The minimum required pressure for a RO system would be 35 psi.
 If you have lower pressure, it might be insufficient and will result in premature fouling of the membrane and a decreased production of water.
 However, if you do have very low water pressure, you can use a pressure booster pump as a solution.